moby/moby/man/docker-create.1.md

    Give extended privileges to this container.
 The default is *false*.

 **--pull**=*true*|*false*
    Always attempt to pull a newer version of the image.
+The default is set to whether or not content-trust is enabled.
+See --disable-content-trust.

 **--read-only**=*true*|*false*
    Mount the container's root filesystem as read only.